Sweden Solar System: The system

 The bodies represented in this model include the Sun, the planets (and some of their moons), dwarf planets and many types of small bodies (comets, asteroids, trans-Neptunians, etc.), as well as some abstract concepts (like the Termination Shock zone).
 Because of the existence of many small bodies in the real Solar System, the model can always be further increased.

-The Sun is represented by the Avicii Arena (Globen), Stockholm, which is the largest hemispherical building in the world, 110 m in diameter.
+The Sun is represented by the Avicii Arena (Globen), Stockholm, which is the second largest hemispherical building in the world, 110 m in diameter.
 To respect the scale, the globe represents the Sun including its corona.